hslu-ige-laes/lcm/docs/docs/quickStartGuide/configuration.md

 # Configuration
 ## Step 1: App Configuration
 1. Navigate to `Settings > App Configuration` in the sidebar.
-1. Extract the content of the zip-file to a folder of your choice
+1. Choose the `Building Type` and set the `Building altitude`
+1. Click `Save settings in configApp.csv`

 ## Step 2: Building Hierarchy
 In a later step you can create data points.
 Each data point belongs to a hierarchical element like a room temperature sensor belongs to a room.
 Additionaly a room belongs to a flat.